nathan-hess/python-utilities/docs/source/getting_started/examples/file_management.rst

 of the data in the file.

-When calling :py:meth:`pyxx.files.TextFile.read` as done above, this attribute is automatically populated with the contents of the textfile.
+When calling :py:meth:`pyxx.files.TextFile.read` as done above, this attribute is automatically populated with the contents of the text file.
 We can see this using:

 >>> print(*text_file.contents, sep='\n')